cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 work (measuring time, but not memory) to help break any key.
 As a result, AEAD algorithm limits may depend on offline work and the number of keys.
-However, given that a multi-key attacker does not target any specific key, acceptable advantages may differ from that of the single-key setting.
+However, given that a multi-key attacker does not target any specific key, acceptable advantage levels may differ from that of the single-key setting.

 The number of times a single pair of key and nonce can be used might also be relevant to security.
 For some algorithms, such as AEAD_AES_128_GCM or